SSDD-2025/practica-sistemas-distribuidos-2025-grupo-14/README.md

   -e SPRING_DATASOURCE_PASSWORD=password \
   iciar04/webapp14:latest
 ```
-This command runs the Spring Boot application container on Server 1, exposing it on port 8443.
-It connects to the MySQL database hosted on Server 2 at IP 192.168.110.35.

 #Launching the MySQL Database (Server 2)

+This command runs a MySQL 9.2 container on Server 2, exposing it on port 3306 and persisting data in the mysql_data volume.

 ```sh
 docker run -d \